South Dakota Court Records

 - Processing & collecting support payments

-South Dakotan parents can get out of making child support payments when the child becomes 18 years and above.
-This also applies when the child - a student in high school - reaches 19 years of age.
-However, parents should note that they would still be made to account for any child support payment owed to the custodial parent even after 18 or 19.
+South Dakotan parents may cease making child support payments when the child is 18 or older.
+This also applies when the child—a student in high school—reaches 19 years of age.
+However, parents may still be required to account for any child support payment owed to the custodial parent even after 18 or 19.

-Inasmuch as parents cannot get out of child support legally, they can seek a child support modification based on changing circumstances.
-Interested individuals will have to file a petition with the court to amend the child support order.
-Then the court will decide if a change is justified.
+Although parents cannot legally get out of child support, they may seek a modification based on changing circumstances.
+Interested individuals are typically required to petition the court to amend the child support order.
+The court may then decide if a change is justified.

-A support order issued on 1 July 2017 or later can be changed if it has been entered three years or more from the date of filing the petition.
+A support order issued on 1 July 2017 or later may be changed if it was entered three years or more from the date of filing the petition.
 This is also possible if there’s proof of a significant change in circumstances since the order was issued.
 The loss of a career is a frequent change in circumstances.
 However, it may also be life events, such as a newborn child or a difference in the time spent with the children.

 What is Back Child Support in South Dakota?